torressliu/LAMARL/review1.md

 ## Why is clustering representations of actions that have similar environmental effects better than clustering action sequences with similar values or rewards?
 The in-depth analysis is as follows (we will add to the new version of the paper) :
 -	 Get accurate Q value is difficult: In sparse reward environments (such as FIMDP), reward and Q are difficult to obtain and the evaluation of Q values in the early stage of training is inaccurate.
 In contrast, environmental dynamic is more reliable and accessible.
--	Environmental dynamic contains more information.
-The same reward or Q value may correspond to different environmental changes, but the same environmental change must have the same reward or Q value.
+-	Environmental dynamic contains more information: The same reward or Q value may correspond to different environmental changes, but the same environmental change must have the same reward or Q value.
--	Environmental dynamic is reward-agnostic, i.e. this information/knowledge can be shared and transferred to different tasks in the same environment.
+-	Environmental dynamic is reward-agnostic: i.e. this information/knowledge can be shared and transferred to different tasks in the same environment.
 -	The following results confirm this conclusion.
 All methods only change the representation module, and the data and architecture are consistent (average of the 10 runs).

 | Method      | Halfcheetah | Walker | maze-hard |